LaunchPadLab/opex-public/README.md

 **Note**: Open source visibility is defined in two ways: *transparency* and *community owned*.
 We default to our libraries and code being open source for the sake of transparency but is maintained by our team and not the larger community.
 There are exceptions where a library seeks out community involvement and code updates (ex.
 [Decanter](https://github.com/LaunchPadLab/decanter)), but that is part of a conscious and intentional decision by the Opex team.

-## Issues

-The [issues](https://github.com/LaunchPadLab/opex/issues) in this repository contain ideas and planned enhancements for Opex-maintained libraries.
-Feel free to contribute to the discussion on these issues- or, if you have an idea that isn't represented yet, create your own!
-Creating an issue does not mean you'll need to implement anything yourself, it simply opens it up a topic for discussion.

-Each month, a few of these issues are pulled into a **monthly Github milestone**, which flags them as a priority for the Opex team.

 ## Gists

 One function of Opex is to set standard processes by which we do our work.
 These processes are documented in the [gists](gists) folder of this repository.

 These documents are fairly limited in scope, and there are few of them by design.
 This prevents information overload and encourages us to encapsulate as many of our best practices as possible in our app template repositories.
 Still, they may come in handy as a general reference / anti-[bikeshedding](https://css-tricks.com/what-is-bikeshedding) tool.